Inspiring Life-long Learning for 25 Years

 Kristine began her time with Da Vinci Waldorf school as a parent in 2001.
 Her interest in the school grew quickly and soon she worked in administration and served on the board.
 She began teaching math and substituting in various classes, and soon found her interest in teaching in full bloom.
 She completed her Waldorf training in Extra Lesson with the Association of a Healing Education in 2008.
 Kristine brings to her teaching ten years of experience as a photojournalist for the Chicago Tribune, The Associated Press, and other publications.
 She earned a master’s degree in journalism from the University of Texas at Austin in 1995.
 All this time looking through the lens has given her a keen ability to observe children play, move, and learn.
 Helping students overcome learning difficulties, and helping parents understand and support their children brings her tremendous joy.
 Photography remains a passion for Kristine, as well as writing, cooking, and other arts.
 She loves a good book, philosophical discussions, and a quiet walk in nature.

 Elizabeth’s life has revolved around the arts, and Waldorf teaching seemed a natural fit for her.
 Elizabeth has extensive training and experience in dance, flute, voice, piano, acting and the culinary arts.
 She also has had a lifelong interest in fashion design, with decades of experience in pattern making and as a seamstress, which led to developing both a costume business and her own clothing line.
 Elizabeth was introduced to Waldorf education by a dear friend who founded Da Vinci (as Water’s Edge School), and was immediately drawn to it.
 She began teaching music and handwork in 2003, and soon found herself taking a grade school class.
 Elizabeth completed her Waldorf grade school teacher certification at Sunbridge College in Spring Valley, NY.
 While there she furthered her knowledge in anthroposophic music, studying instrument making under Manfred Bleffert and flute/recorder training under Pär Ahlbom, creator of Choroi Flutes.
 Elizabeth has taught music and orchestra for many years, and has also been a class teacher and taught handwork at Da Vinci.
-She has taught music to adult students at the Arcturus Rudolf Steiner Program in Chicago since 2012, and mentors other Waldorf schools in music.
+She has taught music to adult students at the Waldorf Teacher Institute (formerly Arcturus) in Chicago since 2012, and mentors other Waldorf schools in music and general curriculum.
 Elizabeth’s passion is in working with children and adults alike and in bringing new music to the world.
 In her spare time, one may find Elizabeth occasionally cooking a special menu at a local café, singing in a choir, acting or building an instrument.

-A volunteer at first, Nicole was hired to serve as an assistant in the early childhood program in 2004.
+Nicole was a volunteer at first, then was hired to serve as an assistant in the early childhood program in 2004.
 Soon after, she took on the Handwork teaching position as well, and attended an intensive practical arts training at the West Coast Institute on Vancouver Island, Canada.
 Having formerly earned a BA in German Language and Literature from the University of Illinois, Nicole’s most cherished educational experiences came while earning a certificate in the Practical Arts at the Fiber Craft Studio in Chestnut Ridge, New York.
 She completed her training in 2015.
 Nicole’s experiences with the children and the dedication of a small but determined community make her feel part of something truly special at Da Vinci Waldorf School.
 Nicole finds balance and enjoyment tending her home and the native gardens around it.
 Nature has long been a source of replenishment and inspiration for her, which she brings to the classroom through story, color in a skein of plant-dyed yarn, and the circle of the seasons.
 She is continually grateful for the gift of spending time in the presence of the children.
 Her favorite moment: when a child first sees that his hands can create something beautiful, useful and new.